linz/lidar-qc/README.md

 linz-lidar-qc build-vrt --input H:\lidar-dataset\Raw\DEM
 ```

 ### check-dataset
 Gathers metadata information on all products of LiDAR data (raster and point clouds) and outputs information to a geopackage.
 This tool also checks the tiling of a dataset.
+Use the `--build-vrt` argument to build vrts for the raster folders.

 Basic usage:
 `--input` assumes a file structure where all 3 product folders are within a parent directory.
-The script will look in the parent directory and run the script on any folder names that cotain laz/las/point/dem/dsm (capitalisation is fine).
+The script will look in the parent directory and run the script on any folder names that cotain laz/las/point/dem/dsm (capitalisation is fine). `--output` is the location and name for the geopackage that gets created.
 ```bash
 linz-lidar-qc check-dataset --input H:\lidar-dataset\Raw --output H:\lidar-dataset\Processed\metadata_output.gpkg
 ```